Last Updated on September 14, 2020 by Sweet and Savoury Pursuits

-Quinoa has become one of my favourite ingredients to incorporate into my family’s diet.
-It’s full of complete proteins and provides us with a good amount of fibre as well as a plethora of minerals and vitamins (read here for more on the health benefits of quinoa).
-What I love most about quinoa is how versatile it is and how well it goes with so many different ingredients.
+Quinoa is one of my favourite ingredients to incorporate into my family’s diet.
+It’s full of complete proteins, a plethora of minerals as well as vitamins and fibre (read here for more on the health benefits of quinoa).

-To make this sweet potato and black bean quinoa even more flavourful, I added a bit of the spices I used in this dish to the water I was cooking the quinoa in.
-This really increased the flavour factor and ensured that every bite was super tasty.
-Fresh cilantro is added at the end of cooking.
+To make this sweet potato and black bean quinoa even more flavourful, I add a bit of the spices I use in this dish to the water I cook the quinoa in.
+This really increases the flavour factor and ensures that every bite is super tasty.

 Sweet Potato and Black Bean Quinoa